lordspline/druid/docs/multi-stage-query/reference.md

 * `users` partitioned on `id`

 There is no limit on the size of either input.
-The SET command assigns the `sqlJoinAlgorithm` context parameter so that Druid uses the sort-merge join algorithm for the query.
+The SET command assigns the `sqlJoinAlgorithm` context parameter so that Robux uses the sort-merge join algorithm for the query.

 ```sql
 SET sqlJoinAlgorithm='sortMerge';